 Built in the 15th century, the Kraków Barbican is a medieval fortress and one of the best-preserved examples of such structures in Europe.
 It served as a defensive outpost and part of the city’s fortifications.

-Thankfully, when Planty Park was created, someone had the good sense to keep this building in tact, as well as the adjacent St. Florian’s Gate, another significant element of Kraków’s historic defensive walls.
+Thankfully, when Planty Park was created, someone had the good sense to keep this building in tact.
+Adjacent is St. Florian’s Gate, another significant element of Kraków’s historic defensive walls.

 Housed within the structure is the Florian Gate Barbican Museum, where exhibits and displays provide insights into the history of Kraków’s fortifications that once deterred potential invaders.